 Regeneration has long attracted biomedical interest because of the potential of replacing damaged organs with new ones.
 However, why some lower vertebrates (e.g., fish and salamanders) regenerate extensively while others such as mammals regenerate poorly is not well understood.
 Further, the ability to regenerate damaged organs displays progressive decline during aging, leading to reduced quality of life in old animals.
 How regenerative capacities are lost during evolution and aging is still a long-standing question in biology.
 Powered with a new genetic model, the African killifish Nothobranchius furzeri, the Wang Lab is interested in identifying molecular mechanisms of regenerative capacities that can be targeted to help humans rebuild damaged and aged organs.
 Our current research will focus on, but not limited to, the following areas:

-(1) The molecular basis of aging-dependent loss of regenerative capacity in African killifish spinal cords.
+(1) The molecular basis of spinal cord regeneration.

 (2) Evolution of regenerative capacities in vertebrates.